biadelmiro/UDACITY_intro_to_javascript_course/what_is_javascript/README.md

 If you’re confused because nothing happened.
 Don’t worry.
 Click somewhere on the page.
 As you can see, an image was added to the page.

 ### Summary
-- All major browsers come with built-in JavaScript engines allowing browsers to run and execute JavaScript code
+- All major browsers come with built-in JavaScript engines allowing browsers to run and execute JavaScript code.
-- The JavaScript console allows you to print strings and execute lines of JavaScript code right inside of your browser
+- The JavaScript console allows you to print strings and execute lines of JavaScript code right inside of your browser.
-- The exercises highlight some of the possibilities that JavaScript can do with added styles and animations to a web page
+- The exercises highlight some of the possibilities that JavaScript can do with added styles and animations to a web page.